RELIGIOUS EDUCATION POLICY

 All maintained schools are required by law to provide religious education for all registered pupils.
 RE must be taught according to the locally agreed syllabus (The Revised Agreed Syllabus for Religious Education in Surrey Schools 2017 – 2022).
 Valley End is a Church of England controlled school and as such follows the Agreed Syllabus for Surrey.

 As a church school, we value the place of RE in the school curriculum very highly and we aim to provide a rich and varied RE curriculum that enables learners to acquire a thorough knowledge of the Christian faith.
-Learners also develop knowledge about the Islamic and Jewish faiths.
+Learners also have the opportunity to learn about other faiths and this is always approached in an inclusive and respectful manner.

-The teaching of RE enhances pupils’ spiritual moral and cultural development and we recognise the importance of helping children learn to respect religious faith and gain a broader understanding of the moral and spiritual world.
+The teaching of RE aims to enhance pupils’ spiritual moral and cultural development and we recognise the importance of helping children learn to respect religious faith and gain a broader understanding of the moral and spiritual world.

 RE at Valley End C of E Infant School provides opportunities for children to:-

 - Develop knowledge and understanding of Christianity and of the other principal religions and beliefs represented in Great Britain

-- Develop the ability to make reasoned, informed and creative responses to religious and moral issues
+- Enable children to develop the ability to make reasoned, informed and creative responses to religious and moral issues and therefore develop respect for others

 Breadth and Balance

 The following will be studied: –

 Key Stage One: – Introducing the study of Christianity and aspects of Judaism and Islam and incorporating, where appropriate, consideration of non-religious worldviews

 Skills, processes and attitudes developed through RE